alfonsoristorato/wiremock-docker-easy-extensions/README.md

 dependencies:
   - org.apache.commons:commons-lang3:3.18.0
 ```

-## How to Use
+## How to Use - Docker

-A docker-image is provided that can be used to build and run WireMock with custom extensions.
-This image is designed to work seamlessly with the WireMock Docker image, allowing you to easily add your own extensions without needing to manually build and configure them.
+The primary way to use this tool is via the pre-built Docker image.
+This method allows you to build and run your extensions without needing to install Java or Gradle locally.

-## Requirements
-To use the provided Docker image, you need to ensure that your local directory structure matches the expected format outlined above.
-### Mounting Local Directory
+### Usage

-The provided Docker image expects to read the provided directory structure from a mounted local directory, which needs to be places into `/home/config/(name-of-your-top-level-package)` inside the container.
+The Docker image is designed to read the directory structure from a mounted local directory.
+This directory must be mounted into `/home/config/(name-of-your-root-directory)` inside the container.

-For the example above, where the top-level package is `rootPackage`, you would mount your local directory to `/home/config/rootPackage`.
+For the example above, where the root directory is `rootPackage`, you would mount it to `/home/config/rootPackage`.

-### Docker Run Command
+#### Docker Run

-Here is an example of how to run the container using `docker run`.

 ```sh
 docker run -p 8080:8080 \
   -v .:/home/config/rootPackage \
   ghcr.io/alfonsoristorato/wiremock-docker-easy-extensions:<version>
 ```

-### Docker Compose
+#### Docker Compose

-Here is an example of how to run the container using `docker-compose`.

-**`docker-compose.yaml`:**
 ```yaml
 services:
   wiremock-docker-easy-extensions: